 The South Waziristan tribal district stood second with 25 terrorist incidents which resulted in 44 casualties where 17 persons were killed and 26 Injured.

 Although only one terrorism-related incident was also reported from the Kurram district.
-The Kurram district is highly vulnerable to terrorist attacks due to its proximity to the Nangarhar, one of the volatile province of Afghanistan, the report mentioned.
+The Kurram district is highly vulnerable to terrorist attacks due to its proximity to the Nangarhar, one of the volatile provinces of Afghanistan, the report mentioned.